steven-michaud/HookCase/examples-watchpoints.md

 accelerated OpenGL graphics.

-The watchpoint example [`Examples/watchpoints`](Examples/watchpoints/) contains two hooks.
+The watchpoint example [`Examples/watchpoints`](Examples/watchpoints/) contains two sets of hooks.
 One implements a trivial example of watchpoint use, for purposes of illustration and testing.
 The other shows how watchpoints can be used to reverse engineer the sideband buffer.
 The first hook works on any system with any application.
-The second (and more interesting) hook only works on systems with hardware acceleration, and in applications that use OpenGL (for example Firefox and Chrome, but not Safari).
+The second (and more interesting) set of hooks only works on systems with hardware acceleration, and in applications that use OpenGL (for example Firefox and Chrome, but not Safari).

 Build the example using `make`, then use it with a recent Firefox Nightly to see how it works.
 (Firefox and Chrome releases have their